NDSCS is accredited by the Higher Learning Commission and is a member of the AQIP (Academic Quality Improvement Program) process of accreditation.

 Click to view transfer to NDSCS information.

 NDSCS cares about students and provides a wide variety of services and support to bolster student success.
 Below is an overview of the IPEDs student retention rates for the past five years.
 Retention rate data was collected by IPEDS starting for Fall 2003/2004.
 Since then the highest retention rate has been 80% (2008/2009), with the lowest year being 60% (2003/2004).
-For seven out of 11 years, NDSCS’s retention rate has been 70% or greater.

 The Higher Education Act of 1992 mandated that all U.S. institutions receiving Title IV funding complete the IPEDS (Integrated Postsecondary Education Data System) Survey each year to the National Center for Education Statistics.
 The IPEDS retention rate survey data is based on each cohort of full-time, first-time degree seeking undergraduates.